fybrik/kfp-components/samples/house_price_estimates/README.md

 ### Prepare Data Assets and Storage

-From within the data folder perform the following steps.

 Edit the following files to include the relevant details of where your data is stored.
 You may use an object store of your choice such as AWS S3, IBM Cloud Object Storage or Ceph.

 * house-price-demo-secret.yaml